microsoft/azure-function-flex-open-ai/docs/workshop.md

 </details>

+You have 2 options to test the upload of a `.wav` file:
+- Using VS Code
+- Using Postman

+Choose the most convenient one for you.

+### Option 1: Upload with VS Code

 Inside VS Code, open the `audioupload.http` file located on the root directory, then click on the `Send Request` button.
 This will send a request to the uploader function to upload an audio file to the audio's storage account: